udontur/turix/README.md

 ## ❌ Not everything is reproducable!
 ### 1. Zen browser
 Please copy your Zen browser profiles in the `.zen`.
+Make sure to clear the `storage/default` directory or it will feel sluggish

 > [!WARNING]
 > A Zen profile as it contains everything, including sensetive data. **DO NOT** share it publicly.